ttappr/rust-linked-list/README.md

 ```
 It's a good start, and has many features, but it's nowhere as complete as objects in `std::collections`.
-Feel free to make extensions.
 Feel free to modify and extend it if you find it useful.

 The approach that I found simplifies implementing node based data structures in Rust ivolves a tight relationship
 between the nodes of the structure and the structure itself, along with the `Deref` and `DerefMut` traits.